henrietta-k/adapt-learning-wiki/List-of-core-events.md

 * ('componentView:postRender', [currentView]) - Triggered when a componentView has rendered.
 * ('navigationView:preRender', [navigationView]) - Triggered when the navigationView has initialized.
 * ('navigationView:postRender', [navigationView]) - Triggered when the navigationView has rendered.
 * ('questionView:showFeedback', [currentView]) - Triggered when a question shows feedback.
-Question View automatically sets up feedbackTitle and feedbackMessage as attributes on the currentView.model
+Question View automatically sets up feedbackTitle and feedbackMessage as attributes on the currentView.model.
+* ('questionView:disabledFeedback', [currentView]) - Triggered when a question is meant to show feedback but ``_canShowFeedback`` is disabled on the model.

 ##### Navigation Events
 * ('navigation:menu') - Triggered when the menu button is pressed.